cancamilo/dataworks-gis/README.md

 ### Data visualization

 Looker is used for the visualizations.
-It uses the data models in bigQuery created by a dbt Job.
+It uses the data models in BigQuery created by a dbt Job.

 ## Data sources and Data modelling